-B. Procedures for Teacher Removal of Substantially Disruptive Student
+B. Procedures for Teacher Removal of Substantially Disruptive Student b.

-- 1a.
-If the student poses an ongoing threat of disruption, the teacher may order the student to be removed immediately.
-(Within 24 hours the teacher must, however, explain to the student why he or she was removed from the classroom and give the student a chance to present his or her version of the relevant events.) - b.
 If the disruptive student does not pose an ongoing threat of disruption to the academic process, the teacher must provide the student with an explanation for why he or she is being removed and an opportunity to explain his or her version of the relevant events before the student is removed.
-Only after the informal discussion may a teacher remove a student from class. - 2.
-The teacher must complete a Removal of Substantially Disruptive Student form and meet with the BOCES administrator or designee as soon as possible, but no later than the end of the school day, to explain the circumstances of the removal and to present the removal form.
+Only after the informal discussion may a teacher remove a student from class.